gventre04/CircuitPython/README.md

 ### Objective

-This code counts the amount of time the photointerrupter has been interrupted, posting that number every 4 seconds
+This code counts the amount of time the photointerrupter has been interrupted within a given interval, posting that number on the serial monitor every 4 seconds.

 ### Lesson(s) Learned

+The challenging part about this assignment was the time interval and including the amount of interrupts in that given interval.
+I solved with with photo and state to count the interrupts and start = time.time() to calculate the 4 second interval.

 ### Wiring Diagram